 Clearly, 2013 is not the end of the Singapore story and the authors comment on the challenges ahead.
 It is estimated that water requirements in 2060 will be twice that or 2011.
 The challenges presented by high dependency on imported energy and climate change considerations are recognised.
 The holistic approach to policies and planning continues.

 What are the main takes from the Singapore Story?
 Lee Kuan Yew gives the success factors as determination to succeed, discipline, comprehensive planning, use of technology and administrative capability in implementation.
 This valuable book provides the opportunity for others to make their own assessments.

-The writer is distinguished research associate, University of Oxford, and independent international adviser and past president of the International Water Association.
+Distinguished Research Associate, University of Oxford, and independent international adviser and past president of the International Water Association